newmedio/nm-gigya/README.md

 You should now have access the user's Gigya UID with `gigya_user_identifier`.
 Other JWT information can be found with `gigya_user_information['key']`.

+You can also include this in your helpers for the same effect.

 ## More JWT Magic

 Additionally, if you need to store the JWT token in some other way (like in a cookie, param, or session), you can do "gigya_save_jwt(:cookie or :session)" (defaults to :cookie) and it will do so.  gigya_user_required/gigya_user_identifier checks tokens in the following order: